putyourlightson/craft-blitz/README.md

 ## Installation

-To install the plugin, search for "Blitz" in the Craft Plugin Store, or install manually using composer.
+To install the plugin, search for “Blitz” in the Craft Plugin Store, or install manually using composer.

 ```
 composer require putyourlightson/craft-blitz